Slovak Republic (1939–1945): The Holocaust

 Soon after independence and along with the mass exile and deportation of Czechs, the Slovak Republic began a series of measures aimed against the Jews in the country.
 The Hlinka's Guard began to attack Jews, and the "Jewish Code" was passed in September 1941.
 Resembling the Nuremberg Laws, the code required Jews to wear a yellow armband and banned them from intermarriage and many jobs.
 By October 1941, the Slovak Republic had expelled 15,000 Jews from Bratislava, sending many to labor camps.

-At the end of 1941, the Jews were concentrated in three labor camps located within Slovakian borders – Sereď, Nováky and Vyhne.
+At the end of 1941, the Jews were concentrated in three labor camps located within Slovak borders – Sereď, Nováky and Vyhne.